kumu/docs/guides/controls.md

 }
 ```

 In general, controls are defined with the `@controls` block, grouped into regions, and customized using properties.
-You can add multiple controls to a region and even override the built-in controls built into Kumu.
+You can add multiple controls to a region, and even override or move Kumu's built-in controls.
 Here's the general syntax that shows how multiple regions can be used, and how multiple controls can be added to the same region:

 ```
 @controls {